 5. Seek first to understand, then to be understood.
 Telling people what you want is the first action step that often comes to mind: asking questions of people working in careers of interest; explaining to those around you what you’re looking for.
 But successful career changers listen first and speak later.
 Listen to that voice in your head that’s been offering suggestions.
 Pay close attention to those around you offering ideas.
 Seek first to understand the messages behind the feedback.

 6. Synergize.
 Finding the right career can’t be accomplished alone.
 It takes collaboration at all stages.
-Talking to others who can help solidify your goals and meeting with people in identified professions of interest are two examples that demonstrate the importance of working with others.
+Working with a career coach can help you identify your best-fit career and solidify your professional goals.
+Meeting with people who work in careers that interest you is a great way to gain an insider’s view of what it’s really like to work in a given field.
 Just as an effective job search utilizes multiple resources, making a career change requires input from many.

 7. Sharpen the saw.
 Keep yourself mentally, physically and spiritually refreshed.
 Career searching is a full-time job, but shouldn’t be done full-time.
 It can be tempting to let stress and anxiety overwhelm you, but maintaining an optimistic outlook, eating healthy, exercising and enjoying favorite activities are important for a successful career change.
 Incorporating these items into your to-do list will achieve positive results – and a healthier you – in the long run.